 The litter pan is designed for ultimate airflow, keeping everything fresh and sanitary.
 The litter pan itself is entirely biodegradable.
-If you were going to sit in a more eco-friendly way of doing things, you might want to fill it with biodegradable litter as well, such as paper pellet litter.
+If you want a more eco-friendly way of doing things, you might want to fill it with biodegradable litter as well, such as paper pellet litter.

 Each box lasts a few weeks apiece with daily cleaning.
-These selections are perfect for outings, trips, and those little kittens were just learning the ropes.
+These selections are perfect for outings, trips, and those little kittens that are just learning the ropes.
 Of course, this disposable factor is a temporary solution until your kitty gets the concept.
 Replacements can get pricey otherwise.

 |Purpose:||Easy access, reduces litter flicking|

-For kittens, we really think the Iris USA Pne-500H is worth considering due to its overall shape.
+For kittens, we really think the Iris USA Pne-500H Cat Litter Box is worth considering due to its overall shape.
 This oval litter box has a high base around the sides with a lower front entry point.
-Your kitten will have virtually no trouble out of the box.
+Your kitten will have virtually no trouble getting in and out of the box.